 A high-speed street racer who drove negligently without regard to the safety of others and kills someone, is an example of a wrongful death due to reckless behavior.
 A driver who causes a death by texting instead of watching the road, is another example of wrongful death caused by recklessness

-The wrongful death lawyers at Butler Tobin can determine whether the circumstances of a death support a wrongful death claim.
+The wrongful death lawyers at Butler Law Firm can determine whether the circumstances of a death support a wrongful death claim.
 Here are some examples of the most common reasons wrongful death claims are filed in Georgia.